ruslanabdulin1985/InMoov_Vaxjo/DEMO/speech.md

 # VIDEO

-Before going further I'd like to show you a video about InMoov robot so you could understand what it is all about.
+Before going further I'd like to show you a video so you could understand what it is all about.

 # CONCEPTS 1